jexnator/starter-academic/content/post/WeeklyBlog/index.md

 <p></p>

 ## 13/10/21 - 15/10/21
 This week I reached the end of the first part of the Python module.
 The final task was to implement a TicTacToe console game using my previous basic knowledge.
 It was quit interesting, to implement this first task.
 I tried to bring some color into the game to make it a bit clearer.
-For this I imported a predefined class from PIP,which is called "termcolor".
+For this I imported a predefined class from PIP, which is called "termcolor".
 ![TicTacToe Console Game](tictactoe.jpg "<b>Tic Tac Toe |</b> Screenshot") Afterwards I did the voluntary task, where a GUI for the TicTacToe had to be implemented.
 I tried to realize it with the pygame-package.
 To learn how to use pygame, I watched a tutorial on youtube.
 The final result was as follows:
-![TicTacToe GUI](GUITTT.jpg "<b>Tic Tac Toe GUI |</b> Screenshot")
+![TicTacToe GUI](GUITTT.jpg "<b>Tic Tac Toe GUI |</b> Screenshot") For me it was a very exciting week.
+I learned about, how to implement large code on my own.
+The tasks did not have many concrete specifications, which gave one a certain freedom in the implementation.
 </p><br>
 <p></p>